MarkMT/fragmentary/README.md

 As part of this process, new fragment records may be created as *children* of an existing fragment if the existing fragment contains newly added list items.
 A new *root* fragment, on the other hand, will be created for any root fragment class defined with `needs_record_id` if an application data record of the associated `record_type` is created, as soon as a browser request is made for the new content (often a new page) containing that fragment.

 Sometimes, however, it is desirable to avoid having to wait for an explicit request from a user in order to update the cache or to create new cached content.
 To deal with this, Fragmentary provides a mechanism to automatically create or refresh cached content preemptively, essentially as soon as a change in application data occurs.
 Rails' `ActionDispatch::Integration::Session` [class](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/testing/integration.rb) provides an interface that allows requests to be sent directly to the application programmatically, without generating any external network traffic.
 Fragmentary uses this interface to automatically send requests needed to update the cache whenever changes in application data occur.
+These 'internal' requests are sent asynchronously so that they do not delay the response to the external POST, PATCH or DELETE request from the user's browser that brought about the change in application data.

-Creating these requests is handled slightly differently depending on whether they are designed to update content associated with an existing root fragment or to create content for a new root fragment that does not yet exist.
-In the case of an existing root fragment, if the fragment's class has a `request_path` *instance* method defined, a request will be sent to the application at that path (represented in the form of a string) whenever `touch` is called on the fragment record (in general, the request can be suppressed by passing `:no_request => true` if required).
+Creating internal requests is handled slightly differently depending on whether they are designed to update content associated with an existing root fragment or to create content for a new root fragment that does not yet exist.
+In the case of an existing root fragment, if the fragment's class has a `request_path` *instance* method defined, a request will be sent to the application at that path (represented in the form of a string) whenever `touch` is called on the fragment record (If required, the request can be suppressed by passing `:no_request => true` to `touch`).
 You simply need to define the `request_path` method in any individual `Fragment` subclass that you wish to generate requests for.
 For example:
 ```
 class ProductTemplate < Fragment
   needs_record_id :type => 'Product'